All Good Things Must Come To An End : Selling My House.

 Time To Relocate Back To Homebase

 As they say, “All good things must come to an end.”
 I am selling my house and to relocate back to homebase.
 With a heavy heart, the reason for relocating is overwhelming and substantiated.
 My present home is on the mainland.
 Now I need to relocate back to the island.
 For the benefit of my foreign readers, my present location is in Penang, Malaysia.
 The state of Penang consists of an island and a piece of land on the mainland.
 Properties on the island are much more expensive than those on the mainland.
-That was the only reason that I first bought the property on the mainland nine years ago.
 With the same amount of money I could not even buy a decent apartment on the island.
 But I could build one beautiful bungalow on the mainland, and that was what I did.

 My Serene Bungalow